Community Safety Factsheet

 Crime

 Crime statistics are produced annually by the Crime Statistics Agency on behalf of Victoria Police.
 Summaries of offences are reported per 100,000 of the population to enable comparisons across different areas.
-Offences against the person in Whitehorse are lower than the Eastern Metropolitan and State averages, while offences against property are higher than the Eastern Metropolitan average and lower than the State average.
+Offences against the person in Whitehorse are lower than the Eastern Metropolitan and State averages, while offences against property are higher than the Eastern Metropolitan and State averages.

 Figure 3 Crime rate